The care and treatment of children and adolescents in relation to their gender identity in the UK

 The call for evidence will be followed by more focused and targeted engagement with relevant groups and individuals - through meetings, interviews, and other events and activities.

 These activities will take place over the space of many months.
-Our aim is to conclude the project and produce a final report in early 2022.
+Our aim is to conclude the project and produce a final report in 2022.

 About the Nuffield Council on Bioethics